haratzouvara/document_image_binarization/attention_Ushape/README.md

 ## Document Image Binarization using a Deep Learning Neural Network

-Tensorflow implementation of U-shape architecture based on U-net architecture.
+Tensorflow implementation of a U-shape architecture based on U-net architecture.
-The model includes an attention mechanism inspirited by 'CBAM' attention mechanism
+The model includes an attention mechanism inspired by 'CBAM' attention mechanism

 ### Reference: